genepattern/tfsites.DefineTfBindingSitesFromPBM/docs/v1/index.md

 ## Introduction

-`DefineTFBindingSites.from.PBM` normalizes the median fluorescence intensity (MFI) values in a raw protein-binding microarray (PBM) data file for a transcription factor of interest.
+`DefineTFBindingSites.from.PBM` normalizes the median fluorescence intensity (MFI) values obtained from protein-binding microarray (PBM) data for a transcription factor of interest.
 The k-mer with the maximum MFI that conforms to the binding site definition is normalized to 1.0 and all other k-mers are normalized relative to that MFI value.
 For example, a normalized value of 0.1 is 10% of the maximum MFI.

 ## Methodology

 The raw PBM dataset for a transcription factor is downloaded from [uniPROBE](http://the_brain.bwh.harvard.edu/uniprobe/) and the user indicates the columns of the forward k-mer and the MFI.
-The user defines the minimal binding site using IUPAC nomenclature (ie, N = ATGC, W = AT, [etc](https://genome.ucsc.edu/goldenPath/help/iupac.html)).
+The user also defines the minimal binding site using IUPAC nomenclature (ie, N = ATGC, W = AT, [etc](https://genome.ucsc.edu/goldenPath/help/iupac.html)).
 The tool searches for the k-mer with the largest MFI signal that conforms to the IUPAC binding site definition.
 For all other k-mers, the MFI signal will be normalized relative to the MFI signal of the maximum k-mer and the resulting value is called the relative affinity.
 Therefore, the k-mer with the maximum MFI signal will have a relative affinity of 1.0.
 The normalization calculation for each k-mer is: relative affinity = (MFI signal) / (MFI signal of the maximum IUPAC k-mer).

 ## Parameters